Digisynthetic/Digisyn-Link-GUI/README.md

 + <kbd>PPM</kbd>:Description parameter for clock alignment of master and slave devices.
 Generally, it is within ±30.

 + <kbd>Master/Slave</kbd>:Whether it is a master device or a slave device.
 There is only one master device in a local area network.
-If there are other non-DIGISYN LINK devices using PTP clocks, they will also participate in the selection of master and slave devices together.
-That is, if there is a non-DIGISYN LINK device in the same local area network and its clock priority is higher, all DIGISYN LINK devices on the software may act as slaves.
+If there are other non-AES67LINK devices using PTP clocks, they will also participate in the selection of master and slave devices together.
+That is, if there is a non-AES67LINK device in the same local area network and its clock priority is higher, all AES67LINK devices on the software may act as slaves.

 + <kbd>Clock priority</kbd>: A parameter used to select master and slave devices.
 The range is 0-255.
 The smaller the value, the higher the priority.
 The default is 128.
 The system will automatically select the device with the highest priority (smallest value) in the network as the master device.
 You can manually specify a certain device to be the master (increase the priority). ___Virtual sound cards (VSC) and some special devices cannot be masters.
 The clock priority cannot be modified and is displayed as NA.___